lrcfmd/PhaseFieldRanking/README.md

-When describing element one can select precalculated features from data/elemental_features/ folder, including LEAFs - locan environment atomic features [2] A. Vasylenko et. al. Digital atomic features Digital Discovery 2025
+When describing element one can select precalculated features from data/elemental_features/ folder, including LEAFs - locan environment atomic features [2] A. Vasylenko et. al. Digital features of chemical elements extracted from local geometries in crystal structures, Digital Discovery 4, 477 (2025)

 ## Development & Tests